 7. Alcohol – my enthusiasm stretches mainly to a beer after a long hot ride.
 If you are staying in a hostel or hotel then there will be plenty of opportunities around.
 The issue comes with camping and finding it cold and not wanting to lug the weight of it around.
 In the USA then it is found in petrol/gas stations (as well as supermarkets).
 When closing in on my evening campsite then finding a nearby gas station is on my mind.
 In Europe then you may find it at Reception or a nearby supermarket.
 Wine is easier to carry providing it is less than a bottle (and I would never encourage anyone to carry glass).
 However it has to be red rather than white unless you like it tepid!

-I have ridden after a ‘skinful’ and it isn’t to be encouraged not least because you feel dreadful and with additional challenges of dehydration then it is a foolish thing to do.
+I have ridden after a ‘skinful’ and it isn’t to be encouraged not least because you feel dreadful and with additional challenges of dehydration it’s a foolish thing to do.

 8. Emergency meal – I always carry on the bike water and one meal that I can guarantee to make.
 So I have dried pasta and maybe a sauce in a powder or sachet form.
 If the end of the day is looking a challenge in terms of time or finding a camp site then at least you know you can re-fuel.